How much pension do I need to retire at 55?

 Our software is called cash flow software.
 It is different because it is based on historical returns and inflation.
 This gives us a better and more accurate picture of your retirement.

-We will consider pensions, investments, and any other income-producing assets.
+We will consider pensions, investments, and any other income-producing assets, including managing multiple pension pots.
 We would exclude your main home.
 Assets can be split into three types.

 Any retirement savings, investments, cash, or property (Including your primary residence or second home).
 These assets are used to generate an income that can be used for early retirement.